StackVista/stackstate-docs/setup/installation/kubernetes_install/required_permissions.md

 # Required permissions

+## Overview

 All of StackState's own components can run without any extra permissions.
 However, StackState uses Elasticsearch and this has some extra requirements on the nodes it runs on.
-In order to change the `vm.max_map_count` Linux system setting on these nodes, an init container is used that runs in privileged mode and as the root user.
-This init container is enabled by default, because the setting usually is lower than required and would not allow Elasticsearch to start.
+In order to change the `vm.max_map_count` Linux system setting on the nodes ElasticSearch runs on, an init container is used that runs in privileged mode and as the root user.
+This init container is enabled by default, because the `vm.max_map_count` setting is usually lower than required and would not allow Elasticsearch to start.

 ## Disable the privileged Elasticsearch init container